BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 </p>

 <p>
-He snaps his eyes straight ahead, he begins:<br/>
+He snaps his eyes straight ahead.
+He begins:<br/>
 "My father, Jor-El, sent me to this planet.
 He gave me a mission...".<br/>
 He trails off, perfectly still up there.
 </p>

 <p>
-It’s the speech: the only words from his parents.<br/>
+It’s the speech—the only words from his parents.<br/>
 He listens to it every night,<br/>
 from the crystals.
 </p>